Global GRASSROOTS

 Our Network

-150+ Activists from 75+ countries around the world working to build campaigns and social justice movements for change with nonviolent action and organizing.
+Our Global Grassroots Activists Network (GGAN) consists of 150+ activists from 75+ countries around the world working to build campaigns and social justice movements for change with nonviolent action and organizing.
 Join us!

 GGAN members are activists skilled in locally-led strategic nonviolent resistance including tactics such as protests, marches, boycotts, blockades, strikes, social media campaigns, mobilizing, awareness raising, art, music, and theatre, to challenge and transform abusive and unequal power structures in their societies.